 Comprehensive examinations are required as demonstration of a student's overall mastery of foundational counseling concepts.
 Preparing for the comprehensive exam is a final opportunity for students to integrate their learning experiences and increase levels of competency as emerging professionals.
-Please note, even if you successfully complete all of your course work and clinical experiences, graduation from the program is contingent upon passing the comprehensive exam.
+The comprehensive exam consists of two parts.
+Students must complete BOTH parts of the comprehensive exam.
+Please note, even if you successfully complete all of your course work and clinical experiences, graduation from the program is contingent upon passing at least ONE part of the comprehensive exam.